Practicing inclusivity

 Establish and communicate who the ultimate owner or decision maker is on each part of a project, and what success looks like.

-Improve accessibility for people with visual impairments by adding image descriptions to materials and websites.
+Improve accessibility by adding alt text and image descriptions to materials and websites.

-Create opportunities for two-way mentorship between younger and older employees.
+Create opportunities for two-way mentorship between younger and older employees, or newer and more tenured ones.

 Improve accessibility for those with physical disabilities by maintaining clear, wide walkways in your office.